spinystarfish/x86-assembly/README.md

 ## Contributing
 I understand that my annotations may not be correct.
 We are all still learning.
 Please feel free to add or make corrections.
+If that is too much work, the issues tab is always available. :)

 1. Fork it (<https://github.com/yourname/yourproject/fork>)
 2. Create your feature branch (`git checkout -b feature/fooBar`)